Program Availability *

 Transfer Flight Students Only: If you will be transferring a flight certificate or rating into FVTC, you will be required to successfully complete a Credit for Prior Learning Assessment (Transfer Check Ride) once an FVTC Representative contacts you from the Flight Ready List.
 Once contacted, please contact Catey Frost (920-236-6112 or firstname.lastname@example.org) to schedule.
 Pilot proficiency may lead to additional flight training costs.

 Want to get started with flight training sooner?
 Contact Catey Frost (920-236-6112 or email@example.com) to learn how to get started with a partner flight school.

 High School Transcript

 Submit a final, official high school transcript or an official copy of GED/HSED certification scores.

-Prior to program admission, you must complete a tour and/or a program overview session, and should review the program guides at www.fvtc.edu/AviationProgramGuide and schedule your tour and/or program overview, contact Catelyn Frost at (920) 236-6112 or firstname.lastname@example.org.
+Prior to program admission, you must complete a tour and a program overview session, and should review the program guides at www.fvtc.edu/AviationProgramGuide and schedule your tour and program overview, contact Catelyn Frost at (920) 236-6112 or firstname.lastname@example.org.

 Student Pilot Certificate App